 enum variable.
 If you want to create a C++ style macro, consider alternatives such as generics.
 Since macros are notoriously error-prone, C# disallows their use but provides safer alternatives.

-Causes the compiler to accept only syntax that is included in the chosen C# language specification.
+The LangVersion option causes the compiler to accept only syntax that is included in the specified C# language specification, for example:

 The following values are valid: